truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/UseAdvancedReplicationSCALE.md

 Adding a name to the end of the path creates a new dataset in that location.

 {{< hint warning >}}
-*DO NOT* use zvols for a remote destination
+*DO NOT* use zvols as remote destinations.
 {{< /hint >}}

 ![SCALEReplicationAddAdvancedDestination](/images/SCALE/SCALEAdvRepDestination.png "Advanced Replication: Destination")